Social Security Disability and Unemployment

 In June 2013, a handful of U.S. senators introduced bipartisan legislation to prevent individuals from receiving both SSDI and unemployment insurance.
 This legislation is called the Reducing Overlapping Payments Act.
 If the Act passes, the SSA will be required to suspend disability payments during any month in which a recipient also receives unemployment insurance.
 In addition, the Act would ensure the SSA has all the necessary information to be alerted to overlapping SSDI and unemployment insurance payments.

-Make Sure You're Properly Covered: Get a Free Initial Claim Review Today
+Make Sure You're Properly Covered: Get Professional Legal Help Today